-Setting Description Factory Default Drop Packet Set the max. ingress rate limit for ingress packets Drop Packet Disable Port When the ingress packets exceed the ingress rate limit, the port will be disabled for a certain period.
+Setting Description Factory Default Drop Packet Set the max. ingress/egress rate limit for ingress/egress Drop Packet packets Port Disable When the ingress packets exceed the ingress rate limit, the port will be disabled for a certain period.
 During this period, all packets from this port will be discarded.